Calm and welcoming therapy room in Glasgow

 My work is informed by Cognitive Behavioural Therapy and grounded in a person-centred approach.
 This means that while sessions may include structure, reflection and practical focus, the work remains led by you, your experiences and what feels most important in the moment.
 Therapy is collaborative rather than prescriptive, and we work together to decide what is helpful.

 Confidentiality is a key part of my practice and helps to create a sense of safety and trust within the therapeutic relationship.
-I work ethically and responsibly and am registered with the Information Commissioner's Office (ICO), ensuring that personal information is handled with care and in line with data protection requirements.
-Any limits to confidentiality will be discussed clearly at the outset.
+I work ethically and responsibly and am registered with the Information Commissioner's Office (ICO).

 Practical Information